trivedi-vatsal/8085-programs/readme.md

 	Program6.asm

-5. Find the 1's complement of the number.
+5.Find the 1's complement of the number.

 	Program7.asm